Free Audio Books for Children | Free Audio Stories for Kids

 Jack & The Beanstalk

-(26:53) Traditional.
+(27 mins) Traditional.
 This version is from the Red Fairy Book, edited by Andrew Lang.
-The cleverness and courage of a brave young boy rescues his family from desparate poverty.
+The cleverness and courage of a brave young boy rescues his family from desperate poverty.

 The Little Mermaid